Entering Treatment at The Canyon

 There are many specific options to choose from at The Canyon or any comprehensive rehab center.
 We offer drug-specific care guided by experienced professionals.
 For example our alcohol treatment program is led by individuals with a successful history working with those battling alcohol addiction.
 We strongly believe in the importance one-on-one time between patients and therapists.
 This allows for safe discussion and individual attention.
 We also find great value in the interaction and support that comes from peers.
 Group sessions may utilize traditional group therapy, structured experiential group work, metaphor therapy and adventure-based counseling.
 Most of our programs ask patients to participate in at least 100 hours of group work and 2 hours of individual therapy per week.
 These treatment guidelines are adjusted on an individual basis and are reassessed throughout the recovery process.

-You can choose challenge activities such as our ropes course or climbing tower.
+You can choose challenge activities such as our ropes course or Path to Recovery Nature Trail.
 Your recovery may benefit from equine-assisted therapy.
 You can opt for quiet time spent reflecting on the beach.
 Any and all of these practices address basic recovery issues and move you toward deeper insight and healing.
 They help you learn and internalize healing concepts of limits, boundaries, self-care, acceptance, letting go and accountability.
 You are welcome to try any and all therapy methods.
 You can adopt and practice those that support your personal recovery journey.
 The Canyon is here to guide you as you explore, grow and heal.

 https://www.drugabuse.gov/frequently-asked-questions#detox.
 “Frequently Asked Questions.”
 National Institute on Drug Abuse.
 Aug 2015.
 Web.
 16 Nov 2016.